cedec1985/GSmaster/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+## General information

+The following steps are required to launch the application :
+Before launching the application it is needed to connect to the database, next run the Main class from the backend project (Spring Boot) and configure a docker image file (postgres:latest) with the appropriate command in order to run the container with Docker Desktop.
+The next step is mentionned above in the second section of this file (development server).